 The Commercial Vehicle Safety Alliance (CVSA) is keeping its focus on brakes with its Brake Safety Week, which is scheduled to take place Aug.
 23-29.
 However, brake safety is crucial year-round, and regular inspections by qualified service technicians and proper pre- and post-trip inspections by drivers can ensure brakes perform as expected.

-“CMV brakes are designed to hold up under tough conditions, but they must be inspected and maintained carefully and consistently so they operate and perform properly throughout the vehicle’s life,” CVSA said.
+“Commercial Motor Vehicle (CMV) brakes are designed to hold up under tough conditions, but they must be inspected and maintained carefully and consistently so they operate and perform properly throughout the vehicle’s life,” CVSA said.

 Brake-related violations comprise the largest percentage of all out-of-service violations cited during roadside inspections.
 “Improperly installed or poorly maintained brake systems can reduce the braking capacity and stopping distance of trucks and buses, which poses a serious risk to driver and public safety,” CVSA said.

-To ensure brake performance, Mike Hasinec, vice president of maintenance support for Penske Truck Leasing, said brakes should be checked regularly.
+To ensure brake performance, Mike Hasinec, former vice president of maintenance support for Penske Truck Leasing, said brakes should be checked regularly.

 Penske’s technicians focus on brakes during regular and preventive maintenance inspections.
 As part of their work, technicians check brake lining thickness and air line routing.
 They also check tractor and trailer air lines for chafing and look for air leaks in general.